apache/airflow/docs/faq.rst

 - Does the file containing your DAG contain the string "airflow" and "DAG" somewhere in the contents?
-When searching the DAG directory, Airflow ignores files not containing "airflow" and "DAG" in order to prevent the DagBag parsing from importing all python files collocated with user's DAGs.
+When searching the DAG directory, Airflow ignores files not containing "airflow" and "DAG" in order to prevent the DagBag parsing from importing all Python files collocated with user's DAGs.

 - Is your ``start_date`` set properly?
 The Airflow scheduler triggers the